49nord/humblegen-rs/docs/humblespec/humblespec.md

 ```

+* Definition order does not matter.
+A service MAY use a type before its definition

 ### Error Handling

 A built-in `ServiceError` type covers all errors that are not specific to the domain model that the service represents and/or provides: